bwgjoseph/feathers-spring-javafx/README.md

 8. Use of [configuration-metadata](https://docs.spring.io/spring-boot/docs/2.3.1.RELEASE/reference/html/appendix-configuration-metadata.html#configuration-metadata-annotation-processor) to provide auto-completion in `application.properties`
 9. Use of Spring-Security [org.springframework.security.core.Authentication](https://docs.spring.io/spring-security/site/docs/5.4.1/api/) to store authenticated user into `SecurityContextHolder` and allow to retrieve via `@AuthenticatedPrincipal` or `@CurrentUser`
 10. Easily use of POJO object and send through websocket using `ObjectMapper` and `JSONObject`.
 See `AuthenticationRequest` or `User` entity class `toJSONObject` method
+11. Use of `spring-boot-starter-data-mongodb` to construct `Query` object

 The following are yet to be done: